-Companies can keep their statutory company registers and non-statutory records in hard copy or digital format at the registered office or SAIL address.
+Companies can also keep their statutory company registers and non-statutory records in hard copy or digital format at the registered office or SAIL address.
 The majority of companies tend to keep statutory registers in hard copy, either in a loose-leaf binder or bound book; however, for extra security – in case of fire, flooding, theft, or misplacement – it is always recommended to keep registers and important company records in digital format as well.

 Failure to keep statutory company registers

-The maintenance of company registers is a legal requirement under the Companies Act 2006; therefore, it is a fineable offence if statutory records are not created, kept up to date, and made available for inspection at the registered office, SAIL address, or Companies House.
+The maintenance of company registers is also a legal requirement under the Companies Act 2006; therefore, it is a fineable offence if statutory records are not created, kept up to date, and made available for inspection at the registered office, SAIL address, or Companies House.

 A company may be fined up to £5,000 if it fails to adhere to the statutory requirements regarding company registers.
 Directors can also be fined, disqualified, and prosecuted if they are found to be in breach of their statutory duties by neglecting to maintain company registers.

 Passing a resolution to use a SAIL address

 In order to use a SAIL address and relocate statutory company registers to a new location, a majority of the directors must approve the proposal.
 It is a straightforward matter that also requires a resolution of the directors to be passed.
 This type of resolution is used for routine changes.

 To pass a resolution, the directors can cast their votes with a show of hands at a board meeting.
 If the majority of directors are in favour of the proposal, a SAIL address may be used.
 One of the directors, or the company secretary, must also notify Companies House about the new address and relocation of statutory registers.
 A copy of the resolution should also be kept by the company in its register.